dumlutimuralp/antrea-packet-walks/part_c/README.md

 ![](2020-09-30_17-08-28.png)

-Basically this flow is the service to backend2 pod communication and it has the following values in the Ethernet and IP headers.
+Basically this flow is the service to backend2 pod communication and it would have the following values in the Ethernet and IP headers.

 - Source IP = 10.222.1.48 (frontend pod IP)
 - Destination IP = 10.222.2.34 (backend2 pod IP)
 - Source MAC = 4e:99:08:c1:53:be (antrea-gw0 interface MAC on Worker 1)
 - Destination MAC = aa:bb:cc:dd:ee:ff (When the destination pod is on a different node this global virtual MAC is used.
 It will be explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d))

+**Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous step, Section 8).

-To verify how the service to backend pod (backend2 pod in this case) flow comes to OVS (from antrea-gw0 interface), a quick tcpdump on the antrea-gw0 interface on Worker 1 node would reveal the source and destination IP/MAC of this communication.
+To verify the Ethernet and IP headers of the flow (which are shown above), a quick tcpdump on the antrea-gw0 interface on Worker 1 node would reveal the source and destination IP/MAC of this communication.
 It is shown below.

+<pre><code>
+vmware@master:~$ k exec -it frontend -- sh
+Praqma Network MultiTool (with NGINX) - backend2 - 10.222.2.34/24
+</code></pre>

+while performing on frontend pod (as shown above), then in another ssh session to the Kubernetes Worker 1 node :

 <pre><code>
 vmware@worker1:~$ sudo tcpdump -i antrea-gw0 -en